\\\ Recycle Dog Walking Gear

 Other Companies offer textile and shoe initiatives but not wellie boot initiatives.
-For example, Hennes, offer a drop in-store policy to recycle your unwanted textiles but not wellies, companies such as Cotswold Outdoor only recycle trainers, Marks and Spencer offer their Shwopping service but doesn’t include wellies.
+For example, Hennes, offers a drop in-store policy to recycle your unwanted textiles but not wellies, companies such as Cotswold Outdoor only recycle trainers, Marks and Spencer offer their Shwopping service but doesn’t include wellies.
 Upmarket Barbour, MuckBoot and Le Chameau seem to have no policy in place.

-Keep your damaged wellies and restyle them if you can.
-Make ankle boots out of full length wellington boots where there is no damage to the sole, easily with sharp cutting knives.
-There are numerous features online discussing how to do this depending on the restrictive damage and how to upcycle wellington boots, even making planters for your garden.
+Try restyling them if you can.
+Make ankle boots out of full-length wellington boots where there is no damage to the sole easily, with sharp cutting knives.
+There are numerous features online discussing how to upcycle wellies depending on the restrictive damage and how to upcycle wellington boots, even making planters for your garden.

-How do you recycle wearable wellies?
+2. How do you recycle wearable wellies?

+Give your wellington boots away by using a free web platform such as Freecycle and ilovefreegle, and Gumtree.
 We are sure that any free item offered will be snapped up by grateful dog walking pet owners.

 Selling your wellington boots to a dedicated resale platform such as Born Again Boots who buy and sell secondhand designer wellington boots.

 \\\ Spotted out-of-date information or broken link?
-Message firstname.lastname@example.org
+Message firstname.lastname@example.org /// LATEST PET CHECK BLOGS

 \\\ Copyright © Pet Check Blog Pet Check UK 2020-2021 Design Horizon Disclaimer